Azure-Samples/active-directory-xamarin-native-v2/README.md

 1. Enable Keychain access in your `Entitlements.plist` file and specify in the **Keychain Groups** your bundle identifier.
 1. In your project options, on iOS **Bundle Signing view**, select your `Entitlements.plist` file for the Custom Entitlements field.
+1. When signing a certificate, make sure XCode uses the same Apple Id.

 ### UWP specific considerations